gearoenix/gearoenix/README.md

   your game code but In some platforms it needs dependencies that you must provide.
 - There is a rule that apply in overall of the engine:
-  - I always you the latest available technologies, so If you want to use it, you have to be as update as possible.
+  - I always use the latest available technologies, so If you want to use it, you have to be as update as possible.
 - For MacOS, iOS and Linux you need SDL2.
   - For MacOS and iOS, you need a little knowledge of SDL2 compilation for